 The IPS technology has always been at the top end when it comes to colour reproduction and viewing angles.
-Colour accuracy has always been a strong point, and even in modern displays the IPS matrices can surpass the performance of TN Fillm and VA equivalents.
-The viewing angles are also a key part in this, since IPS matrices are free of the off-centre contrast shift that you can see from VA type panels.
+Colour accuracy has always been a strong point, and even in modern displays the IPS matrices can surpass the performance of TN Film and VA equivalents.
+The viewing angles are a key part in this, since IPS matrices are free of the off-centre contrast shift that you can see from VA type panels.
 This is the reason why IPS is generally considered the preferred choice for colour critical work and professional colour displays, combining the excellent colour accuracy with truly wide viewing angles (178/178).
-S-IPS panels can show a purple colour when viewing dark images from a wide angle, and in some cases an extra (and pretty rare) film is added to the panel to improve blacks from an angle.
-This "Advanced True Wide" (A-TW) polarizer is not commonly used, but can be found on some NEC higher end models for instance.
+S-IPS panels can show a purple colour when viewing dark images from a wide angle.

 Moving Picture Image Sticking (MPIS) - S-IPS panels do not show any image sticking when touching a moving image.
 On the other hand severe image sticking happens in VA panel and lasts after the image is changed for a short time.